TLDR: Rick Dale was fired from American Restoration in 2016 when History Channel rebooted the show without him.

 Is Rick’s Restorations Still In Business?

-Unfortunately, Rick’s Restoration in Las Vegas seems to be closed.
-The spot had become so popular that fans would pay to be shown around the yard full of antiques and restored items.
+Unfortunately, Rick’s Restoration in Las Vegas is permanently closed.
+The spot at 800 W Mesquite Avenue had become so popular that fans would pay to be shown around the yard full of antiques and restored items during the show’s peak years.

 What is Rick Dale doing now?